 About The Trainer

-Annie Ingersoll is a Certified Pet Dog Trainer and member of the Association of Pet Dog Trainers and the International Association of Animal Behavior Consultants.
+Annie Ingersoll is a Certified Professional Dog Trainer, serves as a Mentor Trainer for the Animal Behavior College and is a member of the Association of Professional Dog Trainers.
 She joined the Willamette Humane Society team in 2007 to develop and lead the shelter’s Behavior & Training Program.
 Annie is committed to using gentle, reward-based methods to train dogs, and has been actively teaching these methods to dog owners for more than 11 years.

 Annie is known for her enthusiastic ability to make dog training fun and successful for her clients.
 Her goal is to give owners the tools and knowledge that allow them to become effective trainers.
 She gives her students the tools to understand animal behavior and training so they are able to do their own problem solving.
 Her goal is to create empowered dog owners.
 She ascribes to the motto, “I am the instructor, YOU are the trainer.”
 With small class sizes, she is able to provide individual attention to each student, ensuring that owners understand the techniques and achieve results.
 Her broad experience with dogs and people gives her the ability to resolve issues with dogs or issues that fall “outside the box.”